abunickabhi/5-style/README.md

 ![Image description](https://github.com/abunickabhi/5-style/blob/master/images/abhg.png)

-To accelerate the learning rate of this mammoth near infinite, I have developed the Yo notation to memorize the algorithms:
+To accelerate the learning rate of this mammoth and near infinite alg-set, I have developed the Yo notation to memorize the algorithms.
 Documentation of Yo notation:
 https://docs.google.com/document/d/1bfDsydw6pxBftd8Xwik95FNjILGkdrJMBO5EORbftII/edit?usp=sharing

 I will be also documenting my progress on the fingertricks that I get for each case like in this video: https://www.youtube.com/watch?v=rkNI46No_xw